 I have questions regarding the admission requirements of the programme of my interest, what should I do?

 If you are applying with an international high school diploma or degree, please do not hesitate to contact your International Student Advisor for questions about admission.
-If you are applying with a Dutch diploma, please do not hesitate to contact the VU Student Desk using the contact details above.
+If you are applying with a Dutch diploma, please do not hesitate to contact VU Amsterdam's Student Desk using the contact details at the bottom of this page.

 What is the deadline to meet all the admission requirements?

 Please check the relevant webpage of your programme.
-Most studies require you to meet all admission requirements by 31 August 2021 at the latest in order to be able to start your study at 1 September 2021.
+Most studies require you to meet all admission requirements by 31 August at the latest in order to be able to start your study on 1 September.

-In my VUweb 'application' portal I see that my previous education still has to be verified.
+In my personal dashboard on VU.nl I see that my previous education still has to be verified.
 What should I do?

 If you have completed a previous education abroad, Vrije Universiteit Amsterdam must verify your degree manually.
 You are asked to provide a certified copy of the original document so we can verify it.
-Please find more information on the designated webpage: more information about diploma verification.
+Read more about diploma verification.

 What is a deficiency?